Guaranteed Globally Optimal Planar Pose Graph and Landmark SLAM via Sparse-Bounded Sums-of-Squares Programming: Experimental Proof of Concept

 The median solve time for SBSOS-SLAM was 20.5507 seconds for the Manhattan3500 dataset and 161.8387 sec for the CityTree10000 dataset compared to less than a second on average for Levenberg-Marquardt.
 However, since our current implementation is based in Matlab and we are not attempting to satisfy the running intersection property optimally in these initial experiments, we believe there are a variety of extensions that can be made to improve scalability.

-We show several example plots where Levenberg-Marquardt gets stuck in a local minima, while SBSOS-SLAM is guaranteed to find the global minimum and does not require initialization (\figref{fig:cityTrees100}, \figref{fig:man3500}). \figref{fig:city_trees_error} and \figref{fig:man_error} show that our proposed algorithm results in significantly smaller errors than Levenberg-Marquardt.
+We show several example plots where Levenberg-Marquardt gets stuck in a local minima, while SBSOS-SLAM is able to converge to ground truth at the first hierarchy and does not require initialization (\figref{fig:cityTrees100}, \figref{fig:man3500}). \figref{fig:city_trees_error} and \figref{fig:man_error} show that our proposed algorithm results in significantly smaller errors than Levenberg-Marquardt.